 SES in normal course of business will recommend FOR proposals for bonus issues unless specific issues are identified.
-SES may recommend voting AGAINST such resolutions if the Company is such issue is not incompliance with the law or if:
+SES may recommend voting AGAINST such resolutions if such issue is not incompliance with the law or if:

-- 2. The Company has defaulted in payment of interest or principal in respect of fixed deposits or debt securities issued by it. - 3.
-The Company has undergone debt restructuring. - 4.
+- 1. The Company has defaulted in payment of interest or principal in respect of fixed deposits or debt securities issued by it. - 2.
+The Company has undergone debt restructuring. - 3.
 The Company has defaulted in respect of the payment of statutory dues.